pablackhawk/stateofapocalypse/README.md

 This project incorporates the use of the Materialize front-end framework, along with JQuery and JavaScript for UX/UI.
 The site is served up with Node.js, Express and Sequelize for routing, requests, MVC and ORM functionality/methodologies.

-APIs used are Amazon, YouTube and our own used to gather data from the MySQL databaase.
 Node packages include request, method-override, body-parser and cheerio.
-Web Scraping is utilized as well for data extraction.
+Web Scraping is utilized as well for data extractio.

 ### Technologies